Stock exchange listing

 In what cases is trading in the securities of a given issuer suspended?

 There may be several reasons for the suspension of trading in a given security.
 In the majority of cases BSE suspends trading in the given security at the request of the issuer of the security before the publication of an announcement which might have an impact on market price.
-(This can be a period of maximum 10 days.)
 This ensures that market participants receive information simultaneously, that no market participant can take advantage of any insider information, and that market participants have time to evaluate the information when extremely sensitive information is published, thus ensuring the transparency of trading.
-For similar reasons, the Exchange may suspend trading in a given security at its own initiation for a maximum of 30 days.
-BSE may also suspend trading in securities for a maximum of 30 days at the decision of MNB as the central bank of Hungary.
+For similar reasons, the Exchange may suspend trading in a given security at its own initiation.
+BSE may also suspend trading in securities at the decision of MNB as the central bank of Hungary.

 What requirement must a series of equities meet to be included in the BUX index?